 - Before connecting SQL Server to Chartio, log in to your Microsoft Azure account.

-Select SQL Databases from the navigation, then select the name of the database you would like to connect to.
+Select SQL Databases from the navigation, then select the name of the database you’d like to connect to.

-Make note of the server name and port number at the bottom of the page; this is the information you’ll use in the Server Name and Database Port fields when creating a connection to Chartio.
+Make note of the server name and port number at the bottom of the page; you’ll need those for the Server Name and Database Port fields in Chartio’s data source connection form.

 Click Dashboard at the top of the page.

-Scroll down and select the link to Manage allowed IP addresses in the bottom right-hand corner of the screen.
+Scroll down and click the link to Manage allowed IP addresses in the bottom right-hand corner of the screen.

 Add a new rule using the following IP address: